pwdd/pwdd.github.io/_posts/2016-08-19-the-difference-between-merge-and-rebase.md

 ## `merge`

-A more common situation when merging is to have some conflict because one of the branches has moved ahead.
-It can happen that `master` has more commits than we we first branched `feature` from it.
-Then we would have:
+A more common situation, though, is to have some conflict.
+It happens when one of the branches has moved ahead.
+In this case, `master` has more commits than we we first branched `feature` from it:

 ```
 master has moved ahead before feature was merged